Seagat2011/SVGA-Element/README.md

 NOTES

 -n-elements require log2N channels of communication per commit-frame (what about logFactorialN)
--messages are only posted for Listeners
+-messages are only posted to Listeners